Do you need a ceiling fan?

 If you live near the ocean or in an area where humidity reigns supreme, ordinary ceiling fans won’t do the trick.
 What you need, instead, are the best outdoor ceiling fans such as the Hunter 23566 which don’t let moisture get in the way of their performance.

-Thankfully, then, the UL wet rating which the Hunter 23566 ceiling fan has enables it to be used outdoors.
-What’s more, since its blades are plastic – a must-have for any outdoor ceiling fan, they won’t give way to the extremes of heat, humidity or cold.
+Thankfully, the UL wet rating, which the Hunter 23566 ceiling fan has, enables it to be used outdoors.
+What’s more, since its blades are plastic – a must-have for any outdoor ceiling fan, they won’t give way to the extreme heat, humidity or cold.

 And while you are going to install it outdoors, the Hunter 23566 ceiling fan would be as quiet as any of its indoor ceiling counterparts thanks to Hunter’s Whisper Quiet motor.
-The RPMs of this motor has been set such that without compromising on the airflow – this fan provides 5,498CFM, they operate with pin drop silence.
+The RPMs of this motor have been set so that without compromising on the airflow – this fan provides 5,498CFM, they operate with pin-drop silence.

 - Energy Star Rated